rrxs/rrxs/README.md

 ## Hi 👋

 - 🌱 I'm currently learning Go
-- ⚙️ I'm used to work with: Javascript/Typescript, Angular, ReactJs, Tailwind CSS and dotnet(C#)
+- ⚙️ I'm used to work with: Javascript/Typescript, Angular, ReactJs and dotnet(C#)
  - 🗨️ Ask me about web development